mlc-ai/mlc-llm/docs/install/tvm.rst

 There are two options available to install TVM Unity:

-- installing a prebuilt developer package, or
+- Installing a prebuilt developer package, or
-- building TVM Unity from source.
+- Building TVM Unity from source.

 Option 1.
 Prebuilt Package
 --------------------------